kubedb/docs/docs/guides/pgpool/concepts/pgpool.md

 - [Monitor Pgpool with builtin Prometheus](/docs/guides/pgpool/monitoring/using-builtin-prometheus.md)
 - [Monitor Pgpool with Prometheus operator](/docs/guides/pgpool/monitoring/using-prometheus-operator.md)

-### spec.configSecret
+### spec.configuration

-`spec.configSecret` is an optional field that allows users to provide custom configuration for Pgpool.
-You can provide the custom configuration in a secret, then you can specify the secret name `spec.configSecret.name`.
+`spec.configuration` is an optional field that allows users to provide custom configuration for Pgpool.
+You can provide the custom configuration in a secret, then you can specify the secret name `spec.configuration.secretName`.

 > Please note that, the secret key needs to be `pgpool.conf`.

 To learn more about how to use a custom configuration file see [here](/docs/guides/pgpool/configuration/using-config-file.md).

 NB.
-If `spec.configSecret` is set, then `spec.initConfig` needs to be empty.
+If `spec.configuration` is set, then `spec.initConfig` needs to be empty.

 ### spec.initConfig